home | about us

 The next two books of the New Testament go together.

 • Does anyone know what they are?
-(1 and 2 Corinthians)
+(1 and 2 Corinthians.)

 Again, Paul wrote these two letters to the church at Corinth.
-His purpose was to help identify some of the problems in the Corinthian church and counsel them towards solutions, and then congratulate them on their progress.
+His purpose is to help identify some of the problems in the Corinthian church and counsel them towards solutions, and then congratulate them on their progress.

 (If time permits, review some popular passages: The Love Chapter, 1 Corinthians 13.)